aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 * Another transfer of 1000 coins from Alice to Bob.
 * The additional 4 coins of gas paid for by Alice to make that transfer.

-Next, see below a walk-through of the Python SDK functions that are used to accomplish the above steps.
+Next, see below a walk-through of the SDK functions that are used to accomplish the above steps.

-## Step 4: The SDK in Depth
+## Step 4: The SDK in depth

 The `transfer-coin` example code uses helper functions to interact with the [REST API][rest_spec].
 This section reviews each of the calls and gives insights into functionality.